Understanding the Health Effects of Gluten: Insights from a New Zealand Study

 First of all, it should be noted that for the HFD in this study, mainly lard was fed, which mainly contains long-chain and saturated fats and, as is typical for a high-fat diet, promotes inflammatory processes.
 So adding gluten to an HFD that contains mostly polyunsaturated fatty acids, which can have anti-inflammatory effects, might well lead to a different result.

-Since the increase in the number of immune cells with gluten administration was independent of the diet, gluten could have a direct immunomodulatory effect, which may also involve changes in the intestinal flora or barrier.
+Since the increase in the number of immune cells with gluten administration was independent of the diet, gluten might have a direct immunomodulatory effect, which may also involve changes in the intestinal flora or barrier.

 In the future, it should be investigated whether the results of the mouse model can be transferred to humans and whether gluten-induced inflammation of the hypothalamus can also develop in gluten-tolerant individuals.
-Because damage to the human hypothalamus could have consequences such as weight gain and impaired blood sugar regulation, which increase the risk of metabolic syndrome.
+Because damage to the human hypothalamus might have consequences such as weight gain and impaired blood sugar regulation, which increase the risk of metabolic syndrome.

 Is it unhealthy to eat gluten?
 Nutritionist answers